RobinBoucherSec/RobinBoucherSec/README.md

 I am a dedicated student in cybersecurity at Cumberland College.
-I am so happy that I finally found a field of interest that will keep me going for good.
+I am so happy that I finally found a field of interest that really drives me.
 I am diving deep in cybersecurity and I will publish my work here.
 Enjoy!

 Here, I showcase my ongoing projects in the form of a portfolio.